asifkd012020/open-itg-aws_runbooks/ec2/RUNBOOK.md

 These NIST Controls and Subcategories are not applicable to this service: ID, PR.AC-2, PR.AT, PR.DS (Unless stated), PR.IP (Unless Stated), PR.MA, PR.PT-2, DE.AE-4, DE.AE-5, DE.CM-2, DE.CM-6, DE.DP, RS.RP, RS.CO, RS.MI, RS.IM, RC

-These Capital Group Control Statement is not applicable to this service: 9
+This Capital Group Control Statement is not applicable to this service: [9](#capital-group-control-statements)

 ## Preventative Controls
 ### 1. Enforce strict boundaries for access to _and_ from EC2 instances